 Getting a Copy of the Police Report

-Your first step should be using the information you can find on this website to get a hold of the police report for your accident.
 The article you will be taken to after clicking the link is specifically about doing that in Houston.
 But, in reality, the process is very similar regardless of where you are located in the USA.
 So, the advice you will find there will prove helpful, regardless of where you live.

 Photos and Videos of the Scene